jbiason/blog/content/code/command-pattern-rust.md

 command.execute();
 ```

-Also, because all commands are structures, they can hold the same information
-as Enum variants would.

 ## Where I see those two

 I can see the Enum being used for simple, single domain architectures.
 Since